Xarthisius/prace_preprep/README.md

 ### If applicable, which tools did you use to analyze your code? (e.g. Scalasca, Vampir…etc.)  (Maximum 500 words)

-Peformance analysis was conducted using Vampir and ocassionaly Scalasca.
+Performance analysis was conducted using Vampir and occasionally Scalasca.

 ### What are the main actions that you did for optimization or improvement of your code on the PRACE machines?
 What feature was to be optimized?
 What was the bottleneck?
 What solution did you use (if any)?
 (Maximum 500 words)